Table of Contents

 - Muscle and joint pain.

 - Sleep problems.

 Starting Treatment After Detox

 Detox alone will not allow you to succeed.
 Some may complete detox and feel great, thinking they can safely manage on their own.
 In nearly all cases this quickly results in relapse.
 In fact, overdoses can occur when someone has been sober and then relapses.
-The body simply cannot manage the toxins after being clean and sober for awhile, and death can occur.
+The body simply cannot manage the toxins after being clean and sober for a while, and death can occur.

 The only way to achieve a lasting recovery is to learn new ways of thinking and responding to triggers.
 Old patterns that have been in place for years must be reshaped.
 A treatment program that uses many types of therapy can help you change these defective patterns.
 Classes that teach you how to avoid relapse and equip you with new coping techniques will also be helpful.
-Detox is the first step, and treatment is the next to starting a healthy, sober new lifestyle.
+Detox is the first step, and treatment is the next to start a healthy, sober new lifestyle.